Labhshankar Thakar: Other

 Akasmat (1968) and Kon?
 (1968) are his novels.
 His humour novels include Hasyayan (1993), Champak Chalisa (1994), Anapsanap (1994), Pivari (1996).
 He also wrote some more novels later Maro Driver (2002), Bako Chhe, Kalpo (2006) and Kuhoo Kuhoo Bole Koyaliya (2008).

 Malela Jeevni Samiksha and Inner Life (1969) are his works of criticism.
 Inner Life was written with Dinesh Kothari.
 Malela Jeevni Samiksha is a criticism, written with Chinu Modi and Manhar Modi, of Malela Jeev by Pannalal Patel.
 His works of journalism and other essays are collected in Ek Minute (1986), Kshana Tatkshana (1989), Sooraj Ugyo Kevadiayani Fanase (1993), Aa Howana Sandarbho, Nisbat, Manjal Thambh Thayelu, Hamari Salam, Vinimayvriksha, Dholi Gaya Je Tadko, Thodo Amasto Tadko, Kagalni Punchhadi and Zakalno Za.
 Maari Ba (1989) and Bapa Vishe (1993) is a biographical work about his mother and father respectively.
 He also wrote several books on Ayurveda.

 He wrote five children's stories in 1994; Mumbaini Kidi, Kagada Uncle Mamaravala, Nadi-Kanthe Drau Drau, Tadkano Papad and Kanpau Rakshash.
 Sarva Mitra (1986) is collection of essays on Ayurveda published in his column in Liksatta under pen name Punarvasu.
 He had edited three akhyanas with Prasad Brahmabhatt; Nalakhyan, Kunwarbai nu Mameru and Sudamacharitra.
 He published several magazines including Kriti and Unmoolan.

 Awards

 He received Kumar Chandrak in 1962 and Narmad Suvarna Chandrak also.
-He was also awarded Ranjitram Suvarna Chandrak in 1980 which he returned due to personal reasons and later accepted it in 1994.
+He was also awarded Ranjitram Suvarna Chandrak in 1980 which he returned for personal reasons and later accepted it in 1994.
 He was awarded Sahitya Akademi award in 1991 for his poetry, Tola Avaaj Ghonghat.
 He also received Sahitya Gaurav Puraskar from Gujarati Sahitya Akademi in 2002.